weirdion/email-forwarding-cdk/README.md

 A CDK based project with two main features:
 * Domain redirection
-  * provision S3 redirection based on SSM map
+  * provision S3 redirection
   * use CloudFront to add https on top of S3
 * Email alias forwarding
   * use SES to receive incoming mail
   * store it in S3 bucket
   * leverage Lambda to forward the email based on a map stored in SSM

+Worthwhile reading for understanding concepts: [SES email receiving concepts].

 <!-- INSERT ARCHITECTURE DIAGRAM -->